QForm-IO/wp-qform/readme.txt

 Interaction with Bitrix, Sendpulse, AmoCRM allows you to automatically transfer data to them and generate a transaction card.
 Integration with SigmaSms and email service allows you to use the collected database of phone numbers and email addresses for mailings.

 ### Groups and access control
-Allow you to control and customize participant access to spaces and forms.Group owner and administrators set restrictions for participants based on their role. Они могут быть установлены на уровне просмотра, редактирования, удаления данных. Есть возможность добавлять пользователей и устанавливать роли без привязки к группе, если необходимо открыть доступ временно.
+Allow you to control and customize participant access to spaces and forms.Group owner and administrators set restrictions for participants based on their role.
+They can be set at the level of viewing, editing, deleting data.
+There is an option to add users and set roles without tying to a group if temporary access is needed.

 ### Notifications
 You can customize the message body and receive it by email, SMS or messengers.
 It is possible to customize the delivery event: instantly at each new request, or until the request is accepted for processing.